chingu-voyage4/Bears-Team-15/CONTRIBUTING.md

 When a contributor starts working on an issue, it should be moved to **In Progress** column.
-It will happen automatically if a contributor would follow instructions mentioned below in *"Waffle.io automatization"* section of this guide.
+It will happen automatically if a contributor would follow instructions mentioned below in *"Waffle.io automation"* section of this guide.

 After a Pull Request (PR) solving particular issue was made, an issue moves to